-It may be necessary to perform a battery drain test.
-This test is necessary any time there is unnecessary or excessive key off drain.
+Run a parasitic battery drain test when there's an unnecessary or excessive key-off drain.
 Many manufacturers recommend installing a test on/off switch in series between the negative post and the negative battery terminal.
-Older vehicles can be tested with a test light between the negative battery post and the negative battery terminal.
-Check with manufacturer's recommended procedures before testing.
+A test light can be used on older vehicles connected between the negative battery post and the negative battery terminal.
+Check with the manufacturer's recommended procedures before testing.